srevn/kqexec/README.md

 #### Delayed Event Processing

-The `processing_delay` option introduces an initial delay before processing events, useful for scenarios where immediate response isn't required or when batching operations.
+The `processing_delay`/`delay` option introduces an initial delay before processing events, useful for scenarios where immediate response isn't required or when batching operations.

 #### Buffered Command Output